Lucina/Fp/README.md

 ### Details

-Filesystem processors are a unit worker derived from `Fp.FsProcessor` or one of its descendants that are called to operate on each applicable (by default, based on extension) file path, optionally opening a stream and generating console output or file artifacts.
+Filesystem processors are a unit worker derived from `Fp.Fs.FsProcessor` or one of its descendants that are called to operate on each applicable (by default, based on extension) file path, optionally opening a stream and generating console output or file artifacts.
 If written to only use compatible APIs (e.g. working with the `FileSystemSource` APIs and not directly using `System.IO.File` etc.), processors can be used to work with synthetic filesystems (e.g. directly working on files in a zip file) and more generally be used to efficiently interact with any binary data regardless of source.

 File format processors are a unit worker derived from `Fp.FormatSingleProcessor`, `Fp.FormatMultiProcessor`, or one of their descendants.
 They can be used to efficiently obtain converted data from individual files, or be wrapped with `FormatSingleProcessorFsWrapper` / `FormatMultiProcessorFsWrapper` to be used as a `FsProcessor`.